Creighton vs. Villanova Predictions, College Basketball BetMGM Promo Codes, & Picks - December 20

 - Computer Predicted Total: 144.5

-Creighton has a 7-4-0 record against the spread so far this season compared to Villanova, who is 4-5-0 ATS.
-The Bluejays have hit the over in six games, while Wildcats games have gone over four times.
+Creighton has a 7-4-0 record against the spread this season compared to Villanova, who is 4-5-0 ATS.
+A total of six out of the Bluejays' games this season have hit the over, and four of the Wildcats' games have gone over.

 Bet on this or any college basketball matchup at BetMGM